Auditable Events

 Example Display the entries in the audit ring buffer that contain the string

-:example:/audit/#> show search “SSH login” ╒ Audit log ring buffer, entries 1-3 of 3 ═══════════════════════════════════════════════════════════╕ │SEQ TIME LEVEL/FACILITY USER/ROLE EVENTID MESSAGE │ │218 2025-03-10 Notice root Access Control Authentication successful for user │ │ 12:48:37 Auth system SSH login Success ‘admin’ from 198.18.1.99 │ │ 0x1000000000010020 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │217 2025-03-10 Notice root Access Control SSH login exit for user ‘admin’ │ │ 12:48:34 Auth system SSH login Exit from 198.18.1.99:33202 │ │ 0x1000000000010021 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │115 2025-03-10 Notice root Access Control Authentication successful for user │ │ 12:13:07 Auth system SSH login Success ‘admin’ from 198.18.1.99 │ │ 0x1000000000010020 │ └────────────────────────────────────────────────────────────────────────────────────────────────────┘ Page 1 of 1 - Navigation: ‘a’ for previous page, ‘d’ for next page, ‘q’ to quit, ‘r’ to resize
+SSH login:example:/audit/#> show search “SSH login” ╒ Audit log ring buffer, entries 1-3 of 3 ═══════════════════════════════════════════════════════════╕ │SEQ TIME LEVEL/FACILITY USER/ROLE EVENTID MESSAGE │ │218 2025-03-10 Notice root Access Control Authentication successful for user │ │ 12:48:37 Auth system SSH login Success ‘admin’ from 198.18.1.99 │ │ 0x1000000000010020 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │217 2025-03-10 Notice root Access Control SSH login exit for user ‘admin’ │ │ 12:48:34 Auth system SSH login Exit from 198.18.1.99:33202 │ │ 0x1000000000010021 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │115 2025-03-10 Notice root Access Control Authentication successful for user │ │ 12:13:07 Auth system SSH login Success ‘admin’ from 198.18.1.99 │ │ 0x1000000000010020 │ └────────────────────────────────────────────────────────────────────────────────────────────────────┘ Page 1 of 1 | Navigation: ‘a’ prev, ‘d’ next, ‘q’ quit, ‘r’ refresh, ‘g’ goto, ‘l’ display allcase- If the

-- The string to search for, provided in double quotes.
+caseargument is provided, the search will be case sensitive.
+"STRING"- The string to search for, provided in double quotes.
 This is a free-form string that supports regular expressions.

-show category CATEGORY
+show category CATEGORY-

 Display the entries in the internal audit ring buffer that belong to the specified category.